-This two day event gives companies taking part the opportunity to create ideas for solutions to real-world problems.
+This event gives companies taking part the opportunity to create ideas for solutions to real-world problems.
 SMES can develop those ideas over the course of the event to a point where they will be pitched to a panel of judges and winners announced.

 The challenge owners are looking for genuinely effective and innovative ideas which will help them with the problems they face.